riewarden/improvlaurie-eleventy/index.md

 - [[_thoughtghome|💭 My thought garden]] Blogs and essays.
 - [[now|❗ What am I doing right now?]]
 Personal life updates.
 - [[decouple-quest|💾 My quest to remove Google, Microsoft and other proprietary software from my life]]
-- [[mousemediatimeline|🐁 Mouse Media Timeline]] a non-comprehensive timeline of every anthropomorphoc depiction of mice throughout human history, as well as relevant 'anthropomorphic mouse cultural flashpoints'.
+- [[mousemediatimeline|🐁 Mouse Media Timeline]] a non-comprehensive timeline of every anthropomorphic depiction of mice throughout human history, as well as relevant 'anthropomorphic mouse cultural flashpoints'.